 In the case of processing complex codes, specific source code scripts may trigger exhausting PHP memory limit errors in WordPress, causing a white screen of death in WordPress – too.

-Simply put, proceed and add the following code to the wp-config.php file in Hosting cPanel -> File Manager.
-Don’t forget to add the code before the line That says “That’s all, stop editing!
-Happy blogging”.
+Please add the following code to the wp-config.php file in Hosting cPanel -> File Manager.
+Remember to add the code before the line that says, “That’s all, stop editing!
+Happy blogging.”

 define(‘WP_MEMORY_LIMIT’, ‘256M’);

-Increasing PHP memory limit should solve WordPress’ white screen of death issues.
+Increasing the PHP memory limit should solve WordPress’s white screen of death issues.
 If you need a lead, you can ask for your Hosting representatives’ support for help.

 Professional Tips

-- To fix the white screen of death issues in WordPress, follow a fix That doesn’t ask for expertise, such as checking other sites on the same web server.
+• To fix the white screen of death issue in WordPress, follow a fix that doesn’t require expertise, such as checking other sites on the same web server.

-- In WordPress, avoiding automation can quickly solve WSoD problems, such as auto-updating of plugins, automating performance tweaks in WordPress, and backup restoration routines.
+• In WordPress, avoiding automation can quickly solve WSoD problems, such as auto-updating plugins, automating WordPress performance tweaks, and backup restoration routines.

 Over to You